NVIDIA-AI-IOT/clip-distillation/README.md

 ## Step 2 - Compute OpenCLIP embeddings

-Now that we've downloaded a set of images, let's compute OpenCLIP embeddings.
+The images we downloaded above will be used as inputs to our teacher and student models during distillation.
+Unfortunately, it can be slow to execute the teacher during training.

-This will speed up training, so we don't have to run CLIP in the training loop.
+To speed up this process, we'll pre-compute the outputs of our teacher model so we don't need to execute the teacher model during training.

+To do this, call the ``compute_openclip_embeddings.py`` script as follows,

 ```bash
 python3 compute_openclip_embeddings.py \